 Crane fist (1998 – Life won’t wait)

 There was little Rancid had to fear by 1998.
 Their reputation was by now firmly established and the band had no reason shy away from embracing contrasting stylistic elements from rock, ska, blues, and rap.
 Lars Frederiksen‘s contribution here cannot be understated, and it hints at some of the great work to follow.
 Crane fist is a slow dub about a life of crime and plays out like the opening credits of a modern film noir.
-The band was taking risks and finding balance between fun and solemnity.
+The band was taking risks and finding a balance between fun and solemnity.

 Django (2003 – Indestructible)

-The same as their punk rock heroes, Rancid are a fighting bunch.
+The same as their punk rock heroes, Rancid is a fighting bunch.
 This 2003 release sees them kick back against misfortune, changing trends and the band’s own legacy, with a clear intention of once more proving themselves.
-More than anything on the album, perhaps, Django shows just how well Tim Armstrong and the rest of the band had learnt to mix styles in order to accommodate their own vision.
+More than anything on this Rancid album, perhaps, Django shows just how well Tim Armstrong and the rest of the band had learned to mix styles in order to accommodate their own vision.
 Django is a spaghetti western, informed with drug tales, moved by a steady punk/ska beat.
 Notably, it’s also on one of Rancid’s best albums.

 Evil’s my friend (2014 – … Honor is all we know)